 loss of professional license (depending on state law)

 loss of eligibility for loan forgiveness or repayment options based on income

 What to do if your student loans have been assigned to the government

 The Department of Education offers borrowers three options to recover from student loan default: repayment, loan rehabilitation, and loan consolidation.
 The best option for you depends on your priorities.

-If you want to get rid of your loans for good: Repayment
+To get rid of your loans for good: Repayment

 Once student loans default, the full amount owed —principal and interest — is immediately due.
 You have the choice to pay that amount and be done with your debt.
 You also will have the option to negotiate a student loan settlement for less than you owe, but don’t expect big savings.
 Federal student loan settlements typically remove the collection fees and save you about 10-15% on the remaining balance.

-If you want to fix your credit: Loan Rehabilitation
+To fix your credit: Loan Rehabilitation

 Student loan rehabilitation is often the best option to fix your credit because it’s the only one that removes the default from your credit report.
-However, the late payments will remain for 7 years.
+However, the late payments will remain for seven years.